 You’ve done your research, read the surrogate qualifications, and decided that you want to become a surrogate.
 The only problem is, you’re not sure if you’re ready to be pregnant, yet.
 This is especially true right now, when the world is full of uncertainty and travel bans (thank you, COVID-19), and you’re juggling kids and home life, and so many other things.
 You can’t help but wonder, “When should I submit a surrogate application?” or, even, “Is it safe to submit a surrogate application during a pandemic?”

-Since March, we have been speaking with women interested in becoming surrogates during the Coronavirus, answering questions and finding solutions that they are comfortable with.
+Through our surrogate agency locations in San Francisco, Boston, and NYC, we have been speaking with women interested in becoming surrogates during the coronavirus, answering questions and finding solutions that they are comfortable with.
 If you are interested in becoming a surrogate, you should know that applying today does not mean you are jumping on a plane tomorrow to visit a fertility clinic!

 In short, yes, it is safe to apply.

 Filling out the application is just the first step in the process.
-Below, you’ll see how you can apply and then asked to be put on hold until you feel comfortable, or you can move forward knowing it will be about 6 months before you are even pregnant.
+Below, you’ll see how you can apply and then ask to be put on hold until you feel comfortable.
+Or you can move forward, knowing it will be about 6 months before you are even pregnant.

-I see that some states are banning travelers from my state – what does that mean for me if I apply to be a surrogate?
+I see that some states are banning travelers from my state—what does that mean for me if I apply to be a surrogate?
 Travel restrictions are changing every day.
-Circle Surrogacy is working closely with clinics in any states affected with the changes and are in constant communication with intended parents and surrogates.
+Circle Surrogacy is working closely with clinics in any states affected by the changes and is in constant communication with intended parents and surrogates.
 If you apply to be a surrogate, you can speak with your surrogate advisor about your comfort level traveling, and we can work with you to keep you close to home if you prefer.
 But, as mentioned below, if you apply today, the world may be in a very different place by the time it’s time for you to travel or become pregnant.

 If I apply now, when would I be pregnant?